Vayishlach: Second reading—Genesis 32:14–30

-Third reading — Genesis 32:31–33:5
+Third reading—Genesis 32:31–33:5

 In the third reading, Jacob named the place Peniel, saying that he had seen God face to face and lived.
-And at sunrise, Jacob limped from the injury to his thigh.
-Because of this, the Israelites do not eat the sinew of the vein that is the hollow of the thigh, because the man touched the hollow of Jacob's thigh.
+At sunrise, Jacob limped from the injury to his thigh.
+Because of this, Jews do not eat the sinew of the vein that is the hollow of the thigh because the man touched the hollow of Jacob's thigh.
 When Jacob saw Esau coming with 400 men, he divided his family, putting the handmaids and their children foremost, Leah and her children next, and Rachel and Joseph at the back.
-Jacob went before them, and bowed to the ground seven times as he approached his brother.
+Jacob went before them and bowed to the ground seven times as he approached his brother.
 Esau ran to meet him, embraced him, and kissed him, and they wept.
 Esau asked who the women and children were.
-In 33:4 the word וַיִּשָּׁקֵהוּ is written with dots on top of each letter in a scroll.
+In 33:4, the word וַיִּשָּׁקֵהוּ is written with dots on top of each letter in a scroll.
 The third reading ends here.

-Fourth reading — Genesis 33:6–20
+Fourth reading—Genesis 33:6–20

 In the fourth reading, Jacob told Esau that the women and children were his, and they all came to Esau and bowed down.
 Esau asked what Jacob meant by all the livestock, and Jacob told him that he sought Esau's favor.
-Esau said that he had enough, but Jacob pressed him to accept his present saying that seeing Esau's face was like seeing the face of God, and Esau took the gifts.
-Esau suggested that Jacob and he travel together, but Jacob asked that Esau allow Jacob's party to travel more slowly, so as not to tax the young children and the flocks, until they came to Esau in Seir.
+Esau said that he had enough, but Jacob pressed him to accept his present, saying that seeing Esau's face was like seeing the face of God, and Esau took the gifts.
+Esau suggested that Jacob and he travel together, but Jacob asked that Esau allow Jacob's party to travel more slowly so as not to tax the young children and the flocks until they came to Esau in Seir.
 Esau offered to leave some of his men behind with Jacob, but Jacob declined.
-So Esau left for Seir, and Jacob left for Sukkot (meaning 'booths'), where he built a house and made booths for his cattle, thus explaining the place's name.
+So Esau left for Seir, and Jacob left for Sukkot (meaning "booths"), where he built a house and made booths for his cattle, thus explaining the place's name.
 A closed portion ends here.